nusofthq/avchat-documentation/_includes/features.md

 9. Find the line where the `appId` is specified and replace the existing app ID with the Facebook generated one for your personal app.
 10. Save the file.

-<div class="alert alert-info" role="alert">.Also note that in order for the Facebook based login to work for the admin interface (admin.swf and admin.html) the same modifications need to be made to admin.html</div>
+<div class="alert alert-info" role="alert">Also note that in order for the Facebook based login to work for the admin interface (admin.swf and admin.html) the same modifications need to be made to admin.html</div>

 <h2 id="badnicks-badwords">Badnicks & Badwords</h2>